Big Bertha

 "And you have doubts?"

-"Hey," she said, "I agreed to have a drink with you.
+"Hey, I agreed to have a drink with you.
 Let’s keep it at that."

-"Before my mother died, my father was just another drunk," Doreen said, "After that, he liked to think that getting shit-faced each night showed just how much he missed my mother.
-His big accomplishment, one he bragged about his entire life, was that hungover or not, he never missed a day of work.
-Two years ago, he finally quit drinking, and six months later he died from a massive heart attack."
+"Before my mother died, my father was just another drunk,"she said, "but after that, he liked to think that getting shit-faced each night showed how heart broken he was over my mother’s death.
+That was sheer nonsense, of course.
+He never needed any excuse to sit there each night sucking on his bottle of cheap booze.
+His big accomplishment, one he bragged about his entire life, was that hungover or not, he never missed a day of work and never took a drink before quitting time.
+Three years after he retired, he finally quit drinking, and six months later he died from a massive heart attack."

 "Are you extending an invitation or just wondering if I’m interested?"
+Victor said.

 "Oh, now we’re going to play a game of you-go-first.
 If that’s so, I’ll be the one who goes first.
 Do you want to stay over?
 Yes or no?
 And don’t take all night to give me an answer."